Actipro/WPF-Controls/Documentation/topics/views/panels/animatedcanvas.md

 ## Overview

 The [AnimatedCanvas](xref:@ActiproUIRoot.Controls.Views.AnimatedCanvas) does not have any inherent layout logic.
-Child elements are positioned at the specified loctaions, and are always allotted their desired size.
+Child elements are positioned at the specified locations and are always allotted their desired size.

 The `Panel.ZIndex` property is used to determine the order of child elements that overlap.
 Elements with a higher `ZIndex` will appear on top of elements with a lower value.